lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-where-do-we-start-refactoring-a-large-method.md

 #### There is so much to nip away at.
 #### Where do we start?

 Difficult question.
-That, and if this has happened to you, you may also know that if we pick a less than ideal place, we may end up with abstractions that too are no better.
+That, and if this has happened to you, you may also know that if we pick a less than ideal place, we may end up with abstractions that also less than ideal.

 So, again, where do we start?
 Sandro Mancuso suggests we start with statements